palotas/e34seleniumtraining/VMINSTALL.md

 -  The project "Seleniumtraining" should automatically be loaded
 -  Go to src -> test -> java -> seleniumbasics -> BasicTests.java
 -  Right-Click on the method firstChromeTest and select "Run firstChromeTest()"
--  A Chrome browser with the Element34 should be opened.
+-  A Chrome browser with the Element34 homepage should be opened.
 The browser should close automatically.

  You’re all set if those steps worked for you!